-- support the Headteacher in implementing any actions necessary - engage with parents and partner agencies about the policy - evaluate and review the policy annually and the objectives every four years.
+- support the Headteacher in implementing any actions necessary - evaluate and review the policy annually and the objectives every four years.

 Our Senior Leadership Team will:

 - have responsibility for supporting other staff in implementing this policy - provide a lead in the dissemination of information relating to the policy - with the Headteacher, provide advice/support in dealing with any incidents/issues - assist in implementing reviews of this policy.